A wave of apps like Wavii and Summly serve news on the go

-SAN FRANCISCO (Reuters) - Silicon Valley may believe that mobile devices represent the future of information technology, but they’ve yet to come up with a slick and comprehensive way to read and process news.
+SAN FRANCISCO, Nov 30 (Reuters) - Silicon Valley may believe that mobile devices represent the future of information technology, but they’ve yet to come up with a slick and comprehensive way to read and process news.

 A growing group of technology entrepreneurs hopes to change that.